Intermax-Cloudsourcing/blur/README.md

                 'email' => 'faker:email',
                 // Add more columns as needed
             ],
-            'chunk_size' => 2000, // Optional: Set a custom chunk size for processing
+            // 'chunk_size' => 2000, // Optional: Set a custom chunk size for processing
-            // 'keys' => ['id'], // Optional: Specify primary key columns if not using 'id'
+            // 'keys' => ['id'], // Optional: Specify when the automatic discovery won't work
-            // 'method' => 'upsert', // Optional: Use 'empty' to truncate the table instead ],
+            // 'method' => 'update', // Optional: Use 'clear' to truncate the table instead ],
         // Add more tables as needed
     ],